jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 of cloud\-based threats.
 Traditional information technology (IT) assets in organizations remain a gateway to the cloud, interacting heavily with the management of cloud infrastructure.
-To exploit cloud assets, adversaries may first access traditional IT assets to pivot to applications, systems andor data processed in the cloud.
+To exploit cloud assets, adversaries may first access traditional IT assets to pivot to applications, systems and/or data processed in the cloud.
 The following case studies highlight examples where OverWatch observed adversaries doing just that.
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike